fs-oct24-leojun/phone-catalog-frontend/README.md

 That's easy!
 Just follow these steps:

 - *1. Clone this repository*
-- *2. Open in the terminal the folder of the project: `cd phone-catalog`*
+- *2. Open in the terminal the folder of the project: `cd phone-catalog-frontend`*
 - *3. Install all necessary dependencies with `npm install`*
 - *4. Start the production server with: `npm start`*
 - *OR the development server with: `npm run dev`*